OM-85: Adults

-A randomized, double-blind, placebo-controlled study in 396 patients with chronic bronchitis demonstrated a 28% reduction in RIs (Respiratory Tract Infections) in patients treated with OM-85, associated with a reduction in antibiotic prescriptions, and no increase in adverse events.
+A randomized, double-blind, placebo-controlled study in 396 patients with chronic bronchitis demonstrated a 28% reduction in respiratory tract infections in patients treated with OM-85, associated with a reduction in antibiotic prescriptions, and no increase in adverse events.

 In a randomized, double-blind, placebo-controlled 6-month study performed in 381 patients with severe COPD and a long smoking history, OM-85 induced a 55% reduction in the number of hospitalization days for respiratory diseases compared to placebo.

 A subsequent randomized, double-blind, placebo-controlled trial in 273 patients aged >40 years with recently diagnosed chronic bronchitis or COPD and current exacerbation showed that the exacerbation rate was reduced by 29% with OM-85 compared to placebo.
 This reduction was more pronounced in patients who were smokers or ex-smokers, showing a 40% lower mean rate of exacerbation vs. placebo.

 A more recent study demonstrated the ability of OM-85 to protect COPD patients from exacerbations by significantly reducing the percentage of patients with exacerbations after 12 weeks of treatment and maintaining its beneficial effect until 22 weeks, with a positive tolerability profile.

 Children

-The use of OM-85 for 10 consecutive days every month for 3 months was shown to reduce the risk of RRIs (Recurrent Respiratory Infection) in children, with a favorable safety profile.
+The use of OM-85 for 10 consecutive days every month for 3 months was shown to reduce the risk of recurrent respiratory infection in children, with a favorable safety profile.
 The protective effect was highest in children with the highest risk, suggesting that OM-85 administration might be particularly useful and should be recommended in these subjects.

 A prospective, randomized, single-blind study in 68 children aged 36–59 months treated with OM-85 for 3 months with 10-day cycles and receiving influenza vaccine 15 days after the first cycle demonstrated a more pronounced reduction of upper and lower respiratory tract infections.
 Moreover, a reduction in antibiotic use and the number of missed school days was recorded, with no interference of OM-85 on the immune response against the influenza vaccine and no increase in adverse events.

-In a randomized, double-blind placebo-controlled study performed in children aged 6–13 years with ≥3 acute episodes of RIs in the 6 months before enrollment, treatment with OM-85 for 6 months induced a 52% reduction in the number of infections compared to placebo.
+In a randomized, double-blind placebo-controlled study performed in children aged 6–13 years with ≥3 acute episodes of respiratory infection in the 6 months before enrollment, treatment with OM-85 for 6 months induced a 52% reduction in the number of infections compared to placebo.
 OM-85 use was also associated with a reduction in antibiotic use, days of illness, and school absenteeism, with no increase in adverse events.

 A randomized, double-blind placebo-controlled study in 75 pre-school children with a history of frequent wheezing episodes demonstrated that a single OM-85 course reduced both rhinopharyngitis and wheezing episodes by 38% over 12 months, with a significant reduction in the cumulative frequency of wheezing episodes compared to placebo and in the percentage of patients using antibiotics.